cloud-bulldozer/benchmark-operator/docs/kube-burner.md

 Ripsaw's kube-burner integration supports the following workloads:

-- cluster-density: This workload is a cluster density focused test that creates a set of Deployments, Builds, Secret, Services and Routes across the cluster.
+- **cluster-density**: This workload is a cluster density focused test that creates a set of Deployments, Builds, Secret, Services and Routes across the cluster.
 This is a namespaced workload, meaning that kube-burner **will create as many namespaces with these objects as the configured job_iterations**.

+**Note**: This workload uses the kube-burner's parameter _*waitFor: ["Deployment"]*_ in order to wait only for deployments in case of using `wait_when_finished`
-- kubelet-density: This workload creates a single namespace with a number of Deployments equal to **job_iterations**
+- **kubelet-density**: Creates a single namespace with a number of Deployments equal to **job_iterations**
-- kubelet-density-heavy.
-This workload creates a **single namespace with a number of application equals to job_iterations**.
+- **kubelet-density-heavy**.
+Creates a **single namespace with a number of applications equals to job_iterations**.
 This application consists on two deployments (a postgresql database and a simple client that generates some CPU load) and a service that is used by the client to reach the database.

 The workload is specified by the parameter `workload` from the `args` object of the configuration.